Mondi

-Mondi plc is a multinational packaging and paper group employing around 21,000 people with around 100 production sites across more than 30 countries, predominantly in Europe, Russia, North America and South Africa.
-Group offices are located in Weybridge, United Kingdom and Vienna, Austria.
-Mondi is fully integrated across the packaging and paper value chain – from the growing of wood and the manufacturing of pulp and paper (packaging paper and uncoated fine paper), to the conversion of packaging papers into corrugated packaging, industrial bags, extrusion coatings and release liner.
-It has listings on the Johannesburg Stock Exchange and the London Stock Exchange and is a constituent of the FTSE 100 Index.
+Mondi plc is a multinational packaging and paper group.
+The company is based in Weybridge, England.
+It has listings on the Johannesburg Stock Exchange and the London Stock Exchange as a constituent of the FTSE 100 Index.

 History

 Mondi has its roots in South Africa where, in 1967, the company's former owner, Anglo American plc, built the Merebank Mill in Durban.

-In 2000 the company increased its holdings in Neusiedler AG and Frantschach AG, both Austrian businesses, to 100% and 70% respectively.
-Also in 2000 it acquired Cofinec, a Polish business.
+In 2000, the company increased its holdings in Neusiedler AG and Frantschach AG, both Austrian businesses, to 100 per cent and 70 per cent respectively.
+Also in 2000, it acquired Cofinec, a Polish business.
 It increased its holding in the Syktyvkar Mill in the Komi Republic to 90% in 2002.

-In 2004 Mondi further increased its holdings in Frantschach AG, one of its Austrian businesses, to 100% and in Celuloza Świecie AG, another Polish business, to 71% (and then changed its name to Mondi Packaging Paper Świecie).
+In 2004 Mondi further increased its holdings in Frantschach AG, one of its Austrian businesses, to 100 per cent and in Celuloza Świecie AG, another Polish business, to 71% (and then changed its name to Mondi Packaging Paper Świecie).

 On 2 July 2007 the company demerged from its former parent company Anglo American plc, and became a dual-listed company, with Mondi Limited listed on the Johannesburg Stock Exchange and Mondi plc listed on the London Stock Exchange.

-In 2011 Mondi demerged Mondi Packaging South Africa (listed as Mpact on Johannesburg Stock Exchange).
+In 2011, Mondi demerged Mondi Packaging South Africa (listed as Mpact on Johannesburg Stock Exchange).

-In 2012 Mondi acquired Nordenia to extend its consumer packaging business.
+In 2012, Mondi acquired Nordenia to extend its consumer packaging business.

-In May 2017 Peter Oswald was appointed as new group chief executive officer.
+In May 2017, Peter Oswald was appointed as the new group chief executive.
 In the same year, the approval of the €335 million Štětí mill modernisation (Czech Republic) happened.

-In 2019 Mondi completed the simplification of its corporate structure from dual listed into a single holding company under Mondi plc.
+In 2019, Mondi completed the simplification of its corporate structure from dual listed into a single holding company under Mondi plc.

-On 1 April 2020 Andrew King succeeded Peter Oswald as Mondi Group's chief executive officer.
+On 1 April 2020, Andrew King succeeded Peter Oswald as Mondi Group's chief executive.

 On 4 May 2022, Mondi announced plans to divest from its Russian assets.
 However, in December 2022, The Times reported than the sale of its Russian assets was "still awaiting approval".
+In February 2023 Mondi was added to Ukraine International Sponsors of War list.
+Mondi temporarily abandoned its stated intention of selling its most significant asset in Russia, the Syktyvkar Pulp and Paper Mill, to a company owned by Viktor Kharitonin, due to lack of progress with the necessary approvals, in June 2023.
+However, in September 2023, the sale was completed and Mondi confirmed that it no longer trades in Russia.

 In January 2023, it was announced Mondi had completed the acquisition of the Duino paper mill from the Italian graphic and speciality paper company, Burgo Group for €40 million.